-While distributional RL mitigates overestimation bias, it struggles with instantaneous stage cost misspecification, leading to unsafe or suboptimal policies \citep{pan2022effects}.
-Modifying stage costs to encode safety constraints \citep{tasseROSARLRewardOnlySafe2023,thomasSafeReinforcementLearning2021} is common but challenging to tune, especially in environments with varied risks \citep{farazi2021deep} (\cref{fig:learn-env}).
-Safe Policy Optimization \citep{ji2023safety} addresses this by enforcing safety by training a separate network, which is computationally expensive \citep{fakoorP3OPolicyonPolicyoff2020}.
-Furthermore, in dynamic environments, uncertainty from stochastic transitions, noise, perturbations, and model approximations can lead to brittle policies if not properly addressed \citep{yingSafeReinforcementLearning2022}.
-To balance instantaneous stage cost optimization, safety adherence, and uncertainty mitigation -- without the overhead of a separate cost network \citep{ji2023safety,fakoorP3OPolicyonPolicyoff2020} -- we propose an RL framework that integrates risk-sensitive decision-making into approximate action-value iteration algorithms.
-This is achieved by augmenting the quantile loss with a risk term derived from experience-based cost distributions, to penalize safety violations.
+While distributional RL mitigates overestimation bias, it struggles with instantaneous stage cost misspecification, leading to unsafe or suboptimal policies \cite{pan2022effects}.
+Modifying stage costs to encode safety constraints \cite{tasseROSARLRewardOnlySafe2023,thomasSafeReinforcementLearning2021} is common but challenging to tune, especially in environments with varied risks \cite{farazi2021deep} (\cref{fig:learn-env}).
+Safe Policy Optimization \cite{ji2023safety} tackles this problem by enforcing safety through a separate network, which adds substantial computational overhead \cite{fakoorP3OPolicyonPolicyoff2020}.
+Furthermore, in dynamic environments, uncertainty from stochastic transitions, noise, perturbations, and model approximations can lead to brittle policies if not properly addressed \cite{yingSafeReinforcementLearning2022}.
+To balance instantaneous stage cost optimization, safety adherence, and uncertainty mitigation -- without the overhead of a separate cost network \cite{ji2023safety,fakoorP3OPolicyonPolicyoff2020} -- we propose an RL framework that integrates risk-sensitive decision-making into approximate action-value iteration algorithms.
+Specifically, our approach penalizes safety violations by augmenting the quantile loss with a risk term derived from experience-based cost distributions.